 Maybe you’re the exception.
 If so, it’s likely that you were that student who took the commerce class in your final years of high school or studied a finance-related degree.
 I’ll put my hand up and admit, I was that student!

 It wasn’t until I stepped into my wealth management class in the first year of my Bachelor’s degree that my eyes were opened to a whole new world.
 For the first time in my life, I was properly introduced to the concepts of superannuation, taxation and estate planning.
 Little did I know that I would spend the first 8 years of my career in the super industry!

-From that moment, I’ve held the personal conviction that if every adult could take that same class for a semester, they’d be set for life!
+From that moment, I’ve held the personal conviction that if every adult could take that same class for a semester, they’d be financially literate and set for life!
 Of course, that’s not realistic but along the same thinking, this begs for more education.

 Thankfully, we’re seeing this skills gap being addressed in schools in more recent years.
 The Australian Taxation Office has rolled out in-school and online educational programs for school-aged children, teaching them key financial concepts, including super and tax.
-Hopefully, this means the next generation is better set up for success in this area than you and I!
+Hopefully, this means the next generation is better set up to achieve financial literacy than you and I!

 What does this mean for the rest of us?
 How do we know whether our grasp of financial concepts is enough?